-Our vision is to be a world-class audit organisation that improves the use of public money.
+Audit Scotland's vision is to be a world-class audit organisation that improves the use of public money.

 Through our work for the Auditor General and the Accounts Commission, we provide independent assurance to the people of Scotland that public money is spent properly and provides value.
 We aim to achieve this by: